jferard/fastods/README.md

 A very fast and lightweight (no dependency) library for creating ODS (Open Document Spreadsheet, mainly for Calc) files in Java.
 It's a Martin Schulz's SimpleODS fork.

 ## TLDR;
+* FastODS is compatible with Java 6 (might upgrade to Java 8) and OpenDocument v1.2 (might upgrade to 1.3)
 * **FastODS cannot read ODS documents;**
 * FastODS can produce complex and large ODS documents *very* fast;
 * FastODS is almost ready for production use.
 The version 1.0 is coming;
 * There is a little [tutorial](https://github.com/jferard/fastods/wiki/Tutorial) that covers most of the features of FastODS;
+* All documents produced in the tutorial are validated against OpenDocument RELAX NG schemas;
 * Important: [feel free to ask a question or make a suggestion](https://github.com/jferard/fastods/issues/new);

 ### Features